edbeato/cyclistic_case_study/README.md

 3.)
 I added the columns **ride_duration**, **start_hour**, **day_of_week**, and **month**.

+After cleaning the data, there are now 4,331,953 rows that I will use in my analysis.

 ## 4.)
 ANALYZE

 *In this phase I will be analyzing the data to find trends, patterns, and insights.*